-As of June 23, 2020, UPMC Chautauqua will allow hospital one patient support person from 3 to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.
+Beginning on December 6, 2021, UPMC Chautauqua will allow two patient support persons from 3 p.m. to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.

 One patient support person may accompany the patient into the facility and may remain with the patient until the initial intake process is complete.

 Pediatrics, Labor & Delivery (L&D), NICU, and patients with intellectual, developmental, or cognitive disability guidelines: